x7amod/Universal-Converter/README.md

 <br>

-A powerful Browser Extension that automatically detects and converts units in selected text, supporting length, weight, temperature, volume, area measurements, and real-time currency conversions with smart auto-sizing and dimension support.
+A Browser Extension that automatically detects and converts units in selected text, supporting length, weight, temperature, volume, area measurements, and real-time currency conversions with smart auto-sizing and dimension support.

 ## Key Features